ZDev22/ZEngine/README.md

 - Make a new folder in src/games named whatever you want to name your game
 - Duplicate program.cpp and .hpp from games/flappyBird into your new folder
 - Delete the tick() implementation and replace it with your own
-- If your game uses the keyboard, keep "keyboard.resetKeys();" at the bottom of the file
-- If your game uses collision, keep "collision.clearAABB()" at the bottom of the file
 - Navigate to src/vulkan/app.hpp and update the include path to the path of your file
 - Update the constructor and the tick() functions to your game's
 - Navigate to src/vulkan/pipeline.hpp and create a new function to load your game